Our Services

 Helpful Resources

-Sleep drunkenness, or confusional arousal, is a parasomnia where a partial awakening from deep sleep leaves you markedly confused, slow to think or respond, poorly coordinated, and often unable to recall the episode.
-It usually lasts minutes up to 30 to 40 minutes, is common in children, and in adults repeated episodes can point to an underlying sleep or medical issue.
+Sleep drunkenness (confusional arousal) is a parasomnia that causes partial awakening from deep sleep, leaving you confused, slow to think, poorly coordinated, and often unable to recall the episode.
+Episodes typically last a few minutes to 30–40 minutes.
+While common in children, repeated episodes in adults may signal an underlying sleep or medical issue.

 While occasional grogginess in the morning is common, confusional arousal is different.
 It can involve significant confusion, poor coordination, and difficulty thinking clearly right after waking.
 Understanding why it happens—and when it may signal something more serious—can help you take the right next steps.